Raymond E. Brown: Gospel of John

+Academic reception

+In 2005, Brown was described as "the premier Johannine scholar in the English-speaking world."
+However, while Brown's multiple-stage model of the Johannine community and the fourth gospel was influential for research during the late twentieth century, the consensus on the existence of the Johannine community would ultimately disappear with the advent of narrative criticism, influential critiques of the "gospel communities" hypothesis by scholars like Richard Bauckham, and the finding of flaws in J. Louis Martyn and Brown's theories.
+Skinner notes that Brown's hypothetical four-stage model was more speculative and arguably tendentious than Martyn's, something Brown himself seems to have acknowledged.
+Johannine scholarship has experienced a shift away from theories positing and reconstructing hypothetical sources behind John such as Brown's multistage communal theories, which had risen during a form-critical and historically positivist era of study.

 Reactions

 Support

-Brown has been described as "the premier Johannine scholar in the English-speaking world."
 Terrence T. Prendergast stated that “for nearly 40 years Father Brown caught the entire church up into the excitement and new possibilities of scriptural scholarship."
 Much of Brown's work was given a nihil obstat and an imprimatur.
 The nihil obstat is a statement by an official reviewer, appointed by a bishop, that "nothing stands in the way" of a book being given an imprimatur; the imprimatur, which must normally be issued by a bishop of the diocese of publication, is the official endorsement "let it be printed" that a book contains nothing damaging to Catholic faith and morals.
 Brown was the expert appointed to review and provide the nihil obstat for The Jerome Biblical Commentary and The New Jerome Biblical Commentary, the standard basic reference book for Catholic Biblical studies, and he served as one of its editors and authors along with dozens of other Catholic scholars.

 Joseph Ratzinger, later Pope Benedict XVI, complimented Brown saying that he "would be very happy if we had many exegetes like Father Brown".

 Later on however, Ratzinger would critique the overuse of historical criticism and parts of Brown's scholarship, saying that "we need a self-criticism of the historical method".